catppuccin/papirus-folders/README.md

     ```
     sudo cp -r src/* /usr/share/icons/Papirus
     ```
 4. Use modified `papirus-folders` script to set colors of folders.
-For example to set Catppuccin Blue folders to Papirus-Dark run:
+For example to set Catppuccin Blue folders for Papirus-Dark theme:
     ```
     ./papirus-folders -C cat-blue --theme Papirus-Dark
     ```
-5. To check all available colors run:
+5. To check all available colors:
     ```
     ./papirus-folders -l
     ```